wangziqi2013/wangziqi2013.github.io/_posts/2020-08-07-cooperative-cache-scrubbing.markdown

 clundirty instruction changes the state of a line from dirty (M state) to not dirty while retaining the exclusive write permission (E state).
 Note that this instruction breaks the ownership transfer rule of MESI, since ownership is implicitly transferred to the main memory from the M state block without an explicit write back.
+Correctness is not affected, though, since the language runtime guarantees that freed objects will not be accessed, or undefined behavior would occur if this happens. clundirty is implemented by sending a message to the LLC, and then the LLC using a special downgrade message to revoke M states from all upper level caches as if an external downgrade were received.
+The special downgrade differs from conventional downgrades such that it only changes M state lines to E, and leaves E state lines unchanged.